lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 They can be used to guard against **unintended effects of hoisting:**

 The following code snip-it is from [Wikipedia](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression#Evaluation_context).
-I didn't understand how it worked right away, but I wrote the explanation following the snip-it to clear up my confusion.
+I didn’t understand how it worked right away, but I wrote the explanation following the snip-it to clear up my confusion.

 ```
 var v = 1;